Translate

 3. Maintenance

 Maintenance is a less intense treatment phase that can last up to 2 years.
-It aims to maintain remission using lower doses of chemotherapy over a long period of time.
-Side effects should be less during this phase, allowing the return to normal activities.1
+It aims to maintain remission by killing the few leukemic cells that have evaded previous rounds of therapy.
+Maintenance therapy uses lower doses of chemotherapy, so the side effects should be less during this phase, allowing a return to normal activities.1

 Common chemotherapy agents used include: